giggiox/luigicennini.it/content/en/projects/fork-telemetry.md

 {{< /rawhtml >}}

-The scatter plot shows the sampling number on the abscissas and the fork compression in millimetres on the ordinates.
+The scatter plot shows the sampling number on the X coordinate and the fork compression in millimetres on the Y coordinate.

-Below the graph there are also tabular data indicating the number of bottom-outs recorded (none here), the most frequent value of fork compression and the percentage of fork used (here over 26 mm on a 150 mm fork, i.e. around 18%).
+Below the graph there are also tabular datas indicating the number of bottom-outs recorded (none here), the most frequent value of fork compression and the percentage of fork used (here over 26 mm on a 150 mm fork, i.e. around 18%).

-###  telemetry display on screen
+### Telemetry display on screen

-I have also created a python script ([GitHub link to script](https://github.com/giggiox/fork-telemetry/blob/main/videoEdit.ipynb)) which is based on [Pillow](https://pypi.org/project/Pillow/) and [cv2](https://pypi.org/project/opencv-python/).
+I have also created a python script ([link](https://github.com/giggiox/fork-telemetry/blob/main/videoEdit.ipynb)) which is based on [Pillow](https://pypi.org/project/Pillow/) and [cv2](https://pypi.org/project/opencv-python/).
 This script allows you to insert the telemetry detected on a video, which for the video I showed earlier, produces an effect similar to this:

 {{< rawhtml >}}